Classic Deviled Eggs

 These simple ingredients are all that you need to make the tastiest deviled eggs ever.
 Here’s what to add to your grocery list:

-• eggs: You’ll need some hard boiled eggs to make deviled eggs.
-There are many easy way to make a big batch of hard-boiled eggs!
-Make some in the air fryer or the Instant Pot for a quick and fool-proof way to make eggs.
-You can also make them on the stove-top — I have instructions for that below!
+- eggs: You’ll need some hard boiled eggs, and there are plenty of ways to cook a big batch.
+Hard cook them in the air fryer or the Instant Pot or make them on the stove-top — I have instructions for that below!

 How to Make Deviled Eggs